txemagon/c-programs/program_statements.md

 07 Adding
 ---------

-Define a funtion with the following signature:
+Define a function with the following signature:

 ```c
   double add(double,  double);